-Variety comments:
+Variety Comments:

 Amish Paste (I): The taste of this variety was amazing and better than many good slicers.
 Very nice and meaty fruit that are a bit larger than average.
 The plants were huge and topped 8' stakes.
 Some Yellow Shoulders, but only in the high tunnel plants.
+Higher tissue K levels in 2014 prevented this disorder.